 - Q. Is cooling system clogged?

 - A. Inspect cooling water inlet for obstructions.

 - Q. Is low oil pressure-alert indicator on or blinking?

 - A. Have serviced by a Yamaha dealer.

-- Q. Is heat range of spark plugs incorrect?A. Inspect spark plugs and replace with rec-
+- Q. Is heat range of spark plugs incorrect?

-- ommended type.
+- A. Inspect spark plugs and replace with recommended type.

-- Q. Is specified engine oil not being used?
+- A Inspect engine oil not being used?

+A Inspect engine oil and replace with speci-

 - A. Inspect engine oil and replace with specified type.

 - Q. Is engine oil contaminated or deteriorated?

 - A. Replace engine oil with specified type.

 - Q. Is oil filter clogged?

 - A. Have serviced by a Yamaha dealer.

 - Q. Is oil pump malfunctioning?

 - A. Have serviced by a Yamaha dealer.

 - Q. Is load on boat improperly distributed?

 - A. Distribute load to place boat on an even plane.

 - Q. Is thermostat or water pump malfunctioning?